The Small Business Guide to Value‑Based Bidding in Google Ads (Stop Paying For Junk Leads)

 We’ve already covered What Audience Signals Are (the map) and High‑Value Signals (the blue houses).
 Now let’s add the bounty system (aka value based bidding).

 • Maximize Conversions (Old Way): Pay $5 per flyer handed out.
 Your worker who is handing out flyers finds the easiest houses, regardless of whether they buy.
+This approach focuses on getting as many conversions as possible and increasing overall conversion volume.

 • High Value Signals Way (Better Way): Find me the blue houses with swing-sets and a large over grown lawn because these people are more likely to buy.